Testosterone is a crucial hormone predominantly produced in the testes for men and the ovaries and adrenal glands for women.

 Testosterone levels: How Much Testosterone Do You Have?

-Testosterone levels vary widely based on age, sex, and individual health factors – this influences various aspects of physical and mental health.
+Levels vary widely based on age, sex, and individual health factors, directly influencing various physical and mental health aspects.

 Factors Affecting Testosterone Levels